-The first place that comes to mind when Egyptian food is mentioned is Abou El Sid; the restaurant has become a synonym with Egyptian fine dining.
-And even though the restaurant has several branches, the Zamalek branch with its authentic atmosphere remains a favorite.
+The first place that comes to mind when Egyptian food is mentioned is Abou El Sid; the restaurant has become a synonym for Egyptian fine dining.
+And even though the restaurant has several branches, the Zamalek branch with its authentic atmosphere remains a favourite.

 Pro tip: Order The Molokheya with rabbits and the Veal with Freek, they are not to be missed.